tianna-c/Feelie-Project/README.md

-# Feelie-Project
-This is a project I am currently developing to learn Kotlin and Firebase

 # Feelie
-This project is designed to be a mood journaling app that combines some aspects of social networking to encourage users to express their feelings and develop supportive networks
+This is a project I am currently developing to learn Kotlin and Firebase.
+Feelie is designed to be a mood journaling app that combines some aspects of social networking to encourage users to express their feelings and develop supportive networks